 - Published: Friday, 31 May 2019 13:54

-Two honours projects in avian conservation biology commencing in July 2019
+An honours projects in avian conservation biology commencing in January 2020

 This project aims to develop and test survey methods for Plains-wanderers (and other endothermic vertebrates) in the grasslands of north-central Victoria.
 Specifically the intent is to compare the results of traditional spotlight surveys with novel methods employing vehicle mounted thermal scanners.